 Creating a 3D model starts with sketching the infrastructure’s floor plans and section cuts.
-Through a 3D modelling software, dimensions are added by composting the 2D images with 3D assets.
+Through a 3D modelling software, composting the 2D images with 3D assets adds the dimensions needed.
 Added to the floor plan are the floors, roof, internal and external walls.
-Architectural features such as doors and windows are added to the design.
-The final touches are the colours and textures of the model serves as the final touches.
+Furthermore, architectural features such as doors and windows are added to the design.
+The colours and textures of the model serves as the final touches.

 However, not all 3D models come from scratch.
-Some models use 3D Scanning.
-It is a technique used to capture the shape of a structure or a terrain.
+Some models use 3D Scanning, a technique used to capture the shape of a structure or a terrain.
 The result of the 3D file of the object can then be saved, edited and even 3D printed.

 3D Modelling & 3D Scanning in Brisbane, Sydney and Canberra

 With clear imagery and generous information plus the technology of 3D Scanning, Canberra was one of the first cities to be comprehensively mapped in 3D.
 It allowed a lot of people to explore the cityscape, from the courtyards of the Parliament to the small alleys.
 Then going north northeast of Canberra, the advent of 3D Scanning in Brisbane created ‘Virtual Brisbane’, a computer-generated 3D model of the city.
 This enables the City Council to visualise and plan the city’s future growth.

 Then going down south, many businesses have benefited from 3D modelling.
 Sydney professionals use the technology to more accurately depict buildings and landscapes.
 This allows for a better understanding of the spaces and how to utilise it to fit the needs of future investors.